 Riding a bike is great exercise: bike riding burns about 600 calories per hour, compared with walking which burns 300 calories per hour.
 I might consider getting a bike rack to haul it back and forth if I see one at a garage sale, but for now sticking in as far into the trunk as it will fit works fine.
 Just right for a Penny Pincher...

 Pro: High quality components, sturdy bicycle, enjoyable to ride.
 I have left it outside for four summers now and it still runs great!
 You can buy one for less than $50.

 Con: The Schwinn Caliente is heavy for a road bike.

 Where to Find Cheap Used Bikes For Sale

-- Craigslist Ads- but watch out for stolen property!
+- Craigslist Ads: Watch out for stolen property!
 Try a wanted to buy ad if you know what you are looking for.
-Sometimes you can even find free bikes on craigslist if you want a bike to fix up.
+Sometimes you can even find free bikes on Craigslist if you want a bike to fix up.

 Can You Leave a Bike Outside Without Damaging it?

 Part of my scheme to have a bike to ride at work involved leaving the bike outside chained to the bike rack for 8 or 9 months out of the year.
 I was concerned that the bike would deteriorate rapidly when left outside.
 I put a coat of synthetic car wax on the bike tube and generously lubed the chain and gears.
 For the first year, I used an old sheet as a cover for the bike- I wanted to protect the tires from UV light.
 However, I was concerned about trapping moisture, so I stopped using the cover after the first year.